issamsisbane/garden/knowledge/Kubernetes - Lab Setup.md

 complete -o default -F __start_kubectl k
 ```

-It allows to add completion for [[Kubectl]] and the use of the alias k instead of always typing kubectl.
+It allows to add completion for [[Kubectl - Documentation]] and the use of the alias k instead of always typing kubectl.

 We also created a config for vim by creating the file .vimrc :
 ``` bash